acdpnk/hackmopscom/_posts/2016-03-20-copy-on-select-for-sublime-text-3.markdown

 Use of a clipboard manager is highly recommended — I use [Copied][] and love it.

 I submitted the plugin to [package control][].
-If you want to use it before it is officially accepted, go to `Command Palette → Package Control: Add Repository`, add this repository, then install as `CopyOnSelect`.
+If you want to use it before it is officially accepted, go to `Command Palette → Package Control: Add Repository`, add the [repository][GitHub], then install as `CopyOnSelect`.

 [^apps]: iTerm2, Chrome, Xcode come to mind